cardillan/mindcode/README.markdown

 Please refer to the [documentation](doc/syntax/SYNTAX.markdown) for a complete description of Mindcode syntax.
 You can also use the code examples in the web application to get familiar with Mindcode.

+Additionally, the following repositories contain Mindcode projects, which may also serve as an example of how to use Mindcode:

-You can also visit [golem](https://github.com/cardillan/golem), a collection of more complex Mindcode and Schemacode scripts.
+* [golem](https://github.com/cardillan/golem), a collection of more complex Mindcode and Schemacode scripts, maintained by the author.
+* [mindustry-mindcode-projects](https://github.com/50275/mindustry-mindcode-projects), an independent collection of Mindcode programs.

 ## Latest development